 Dependence on Imported Technologies

 Another pressing challenge is the region’s heavy reliance on imported electrolyzer technologies, which limits local innovation and increases costs.
-According to the United Nations Industrial Development Organization (UNIDO), a significant portion of electrolyzer components used in the Asia Pacific are sourced from Europe and North America, where companies like Nel ASA and ITM Power dominate the market.
+According to the United Nations Industrial Development Organization (UNIDO), a significant portion of electrolyzer components used in the Asia Pacific is sourced from Europe and North America, where companies like Nel ASA and ITM Power dominate the market.
 This dependence creates vulnerabilities in the supply chain, as geopolitical tensions or trade restrictions can disrupt access to critical technologies.
 For example, as per the Asian Development Bank, the imposition of tariffs on imported electrolyzer systems could increase project costs by up to 25%, particularly in countries like Vietnam and Thailand.
 Additionally, the lack of indigenous manufacturing capabilities stifles the development of cost-effective solutions tailored to regional needs.
 Encouraging local R&D and fostering partnerships with global leaders are essential to reducing this dependency and ensuring sustainable growth.

 REPORT COVERAGE